LEXUEYE/suricata/doc/userguide/partials/options.rst

    This option cannot be combined with --pcap-file-continuous.
 Symlinks are ignored.

-.. _cmdline-option-pcap-file-delete:

 .. option:: --pcap-file-delete

    Used with the -r option to indicate that the mode should delete pcap files after they have been processed.
 This is useful with pcap-file-continuous to continuously feed files to a directory and have them cleaned up when done.
 If this option is not set, pcap files will not be deleted after processing.

-.. _cmdline-option-pcap-file-buffer-size:

-.. option:: --pcap-file-buffer-size <value>

-   Set read buffer size using ``setvbuf`` to speed up pcap reading.
-Valid values are 4 KiB to 64 MiB.
-Default value is 128 KiB.
-Supported on Linux only.

 .. option::  -i <interface>